Paleo Plan

 Is Dairy Paleo?

 Dairy tastes amazing.
 Even in the face of heinous, life-altering symptoms like explosive diarrhea multiple times a day, some people will not stop eating their dairy because it is so delicious.
 We grow up on the stuff: milk, cheese, yogurt, butter, buttermilk, ghee, kefir, cream.
 Delicious, deeply satisfying culinary delights that in the Paleo world are NOT really acceptable.
-Sorry.
-By the way, eggs are not dairy, in case you’re wondering.
-For some reason eggs are displayed alongside all the actual dairy in grocery stores, so it causes some confusion.
+(By the way, eggs are not dairy, in case you’re wondering.
+For some reason eggs are displayed alongside all the actual dairy in grocery stores, so it causes some confusion.)
 Think of dairy as anything that originally came out of a cow’s teat, and that should clear things up for you.
+So — is dairy Paleo?
+Read on to learn why it’s not.

 Worse for some than for others.